MySims SkyHeroes: Reception

+The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.

-The game received mixed reviews among critics.
-IGN gave the Xbox 360 version a score of 7.0 commenting on the game's high quality graphics.
-IGN also gave the Wii version a 7.0, commenting on the game's simple controls but felt that the game has nothing really special about it.
+IGN commented on the PlayStation 3 and Xbox 360 versions' high quality graphics.
+IGN also commented on the Wii version's simple controls but felt that the game has nothing really special about it.
 "The story mode is missing the clever writing that was enjoyed in some of the previous MySims games, and the lack of variety in the missions makes most of them feel like a chore".
 "Multiplayer can be fun, but it's not doing anything we haven't seen before".
-IGN gave the DS version a score of just 5.0 commenting that MySims SkyHeroes is oddly more complicated and way less fun than the console versions.
+IGN commented that the DS version is oddly more complicated and way less fun than the console versions.
 The punishing gameplay takes away from what could have been a really fun multiplayer experience.
-GameSpot gave the Xbox 360 version a score of 4.5.